For further info click here

-Live dubbing by Lea Mauas and Diego Rotman (Sala-manca group), Live Follies by Adi Kaplan, Shachar Carmel and Ayu Rotman Mauas & Live Music by The Jerusalem Street Orchestra, conducted by Ido Shpitalnik
+Live dubbing by Lea Mauas and Diego Rotman (Sala-manca group), Singer; Ayu Rotman Mauas (Kaunas version), Live Follies by Adi Kaplan, Shachar Carmel and Ayu & Live Music by Kaunas Symphonic Orchestra, conducted by Ido Shpitalnik

 ״The dead were returned to life, and a culture long vanished, wiped out by the Holocaust, was resurrected on the screen” (Ira Konigsberg)

 A new, re-edited version of the Yiddish film will be screened with live music and dubbing performance in the courtyard of the former Jerusalem Leprosarium (Hansen House), a venue no less gothic than the film’s aesthetics.

 The new, film-performance version is based on the film directed by Michael Waszynsky (1937), based upon S. Ansky’s play Der Dybbuk.
 Ansky wrote the play after completing the ethnographic expedition he organized between 1912-1914.
 The play (and film) tells the story of the ill-fated love between Hanan and Lea, the possession of Lea’s body by Hanan’s soul, the exorcism ceremony, and death as resolution – a re-encounter of the lovers in the next world.